djhbas/er-patient-wait-time-analysis/README.md

 ## Anomalies and Patterns

 1.  **Highest Average Wait Time on Friday:**
       The data indicates that Fridays experience the highest average patient wait times.
 This appears to be influenced by having fewer staff on duty combined with a higher proportion of critical visit types, which naturally require more intensive care and longer evaluation times.

 2.  **Lowest Average Wait Time on Sunday:**
       Sundays show the lowest average waiting times regardless of whether the staffing levels are high or low.
 This suggests that the overall demand or case complexity on
       Sundays is lower, meaning that even a reduced staff can manage patient flow effectively without significantly impacting wait times.

 ## Root Cause Analysis

-1.  **Staffing Shortages During Peak Hours:** Insufficient staffing during peak hours leads to increased patient load per staff member, resulting in longer wait times.
-2.  **High Volume of Non-Urgent Patients:** A significant influx of non-urgent patients can clog the ER, delaying care for urgent and critical cases.
+1.  **Staffing Limitations on Peak Demand Days:**
+      On days like Friday, the combination of reduced staffing and increased arrivals of critical cases creates a bottleneck.
+The current staff mix may not be sufficient      to handle the surge of complex cases, leading to extended wait times.

+2.  **Inefficient Resource Allocation and Scheduling:
+      A potential mismatch between staff scheduling and patient arrival patterns may be contributing to the prolonged wait times.
+There appears to be a disconnect between peak demand periods and the availability of specialized staff trained to handle critical visits.

 ## Recommendations

-1.  **Optimize Staff Scheduling:** Implement dynamic staffing schedules that align with peak hours and high-volume days.
-Consider using predictive analytics to forecast patient volume and adjust staffing accordingly.
-2.  **Triage Process Improvement:** Refine the triage process to efficiently prioritize urgent and critical cases.
-Consider a fast-track system for non-urgent patients to reduce their wait times and free up resources for more critical patients.
-3.  **Patient Flow Management:** Implement a patient flow management system to track patient movement and identify bottlenecks in real-time.
-This could involve using digital tools to streamline patient registration, assessment, and treatment processes.
+1.  **Optimize Staff Scheduling:
+      Adjust staffing schedules to better align with the identified peak periods, particularly on Fridays.
+Consider increasing the number of staff during these high- demand times or rearranging shifts to ensure that more experienced or specialized personnel are available to manage critical cases.

+2.  **Leverage Predictive Analytics:**
+      Utilize historical data to forecast patient arrival trends and case complexities.
+Predictive analytics can help in planning and dynamically adjusting the resource allocation ahead of time to minimize wait times during anticipated high-demand periods.